Guilbertoliveira/SecretNumber/README.md

 </div>

 <h2>:hammer:Project Status:hammer:</h2>
-<p>Javascript part finalized, but I will add a mobile version;</p>
+<p>Javascript part finalized, the mobile version of the application has been added</p>
 <h2>Project description</h2>
-<p>Aplication with target developer get voice of user, project also has night mode and accounting for player errors</p>
+<p>Aplication with target developer get voice of user, project also has night mode and accounting for player errors (the initial application was only a desktop version, it was adapted for mobile)</p>

 <h2>Suggestion used</h2>
 </p>Recommended use for using the application is Google Chrome by API (Web Speech API)</p>